Updated June 2022

-April is Autism Awareness Month and a great time to plan a summer vacation, especially now that the travel industry welcomes special needs families.
-Today, parents traveling with a loved one who has autism spectrum disorder (ASD) have more options.
+Before the pandemic, the travel industry was beginning to recognize the importance of welcoming special needs families.
+Thankfully, parents traveling with a loved one who has autism spectrum disorder (ASD) now have more options.

 For some children with autism, air travel is too much to handle.
-If your child tolerates flying, print or download the MIAair social narrative and travel checklist, created by CARD and Miami International Airport.
-Available in English and Spanish, it explains the airport and flight experience, step by step.
-Three times a year, MIAair’s “dress rehearsal” program allows special needs travelers to acclimate to the airport and prepare for future flights.
+If your child tolerates flying and you use Miami International Airport, visit myMIAccess, a dedicated web platform created for passengers with disabilities.
+Passengers can access services, amenities, and information through this platform.
+(Airport personnel hope to restart MIAair’s “dress rehearsal” program this year.
+The pre-trip program allows special needs travelers to acclimate to the airport and prepare for future flights.)

-If flying, tell the airline in advance that your passenger has special needs.
 You may want to request bulkhead seats, advance boarding or a special meal.
 When booking hotels, reserve a room at the quieter, less occupied end of a hallway.
-Bring a familiar blanket from home and if your child has nighttime accidents, request extra bedding from the front desk.
+Bring a familiar blanket from home and if your child has nighttime accidents, pack a waterproof bed pad and request extra bedding from the front desk.
 Some hotels also set aside rooms for people with chemical sensitivities.
 If your spouse or partner can’t accompany you, bring a compassionate relative or friend.

 Ready to hit the high seas?
 If you’re not using a company that specifically caters to families like yours, ask if the resort, hotel, airline, cruise ship or attraction has a special needs policy.
 Dr. Adreon, along with other autism leaders across the country, serves on the autism advisory board at Royal Caribbean Cruise Lines and helped the company develop ways to accommodate people with ASD.

-Bring a few favorite activities, reinforcement rewards for good behavior, and a sensory toy like a stress ball or a weighted blanket to reduce anxiety.
+Bring a few favorite activities, reinforcement rewards for good behavior, and a sensory aid like a stress ball or a weighted blanket to reduce anxiety.
 To ease your own anxiety, make your child a safety bracelet or name tag with his or her name, diagnosis, and your cell phone number.
 Pack ear plugs or noise canceling headphones to address noise sensitivities.
-Unfamiliar foods may exacerbate symptoms, so bring plenty of snacks.
-If you anticipate toileting troubles, pack a clean change of clothes and locate rest areas or airport bathrooms in advance.
+And don’t forget to pack snacks.
+“People with ASD tend to have strong preferences for specific food items, so parents should bring food they know their child likes to eat,” Dr. Adreon says.
+If you anticipate toileting troubles, pack a clean change of clothes, and locate rest areas or airport bathrooms in advance.

 Noisy, overcrowded airports and similar settings can be overwhelming.
 Have a Plan B for distracted or stressful situations.
 Some individuals respond to calming cues such as “Take a breath” or strategies such as “First this, then this” when choosing activities the whole family will enjoy.

-Several airports now offer “sensory rooms” — quiet havens for adults and children with autism.
-(A sensory room opens at Miami International Airport on April 19, 2019.)
+Several airports now offer “multi-sensory rooms” — quiet havens for adults and children with autism.
+Miami International Airport offers two of these environments; one in post-security in Concourse D, next to checkpoint 4, and another post-security in the H-J connector.
 And remember, everyone behaves better if they’re well-fed, well-rested, and get regular bathroom breaks.

 Tap into tech

 Assistive technology not only passes the time en route, it familiarizes your family member with travel experiences before leaving home.
-Some apps make it much easier for non-verbal individuals to communicate.
-If you’re flying, consider downloading the MIA social narrative on your iPad.
-“You can use it no matter where you’re traveling to or from,” Dr. Adreon explains.
+Some apps make it easier for non-verbal individuals to communicate.

 Home away from home